heisenware/vrpc-js/docs/reference/remoteProtocol.md

 ## Adapter Details

-With respect to the remote procedural calls the Adapter is a passive component.
+With respect to the remote procedure calls the Adapter is a passive component.
 Besides registering the to-be-remotified functions, the user does not directly interact with this component.
 It however intercepts the regular RPC traffic in two distinct ways.